dewmguy/ItemLevelCalculator/README.md

 |            20 | Chest (Robe)  |    16/16 |
 |            23 | Held Off-hand |     3/16 |
 |            28 | Relic         |     1/16 |

+The values in this table are found to be dynamic and frequently very between item level ranges.

 | InventoryType | Item Name     | [2]   1+ | [2] 80+ | [2] 130+ | [3]   1+ | [3]    80+ | [3]    136+ | [4]   1+ | [4]    90+ | [4]    200+ |
 |---------------|---------------|----------|---------|----------|----------|------------|-------------|----------|------------|-------------|